An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 Things to Consider when Installing

-- Use the same software serial number for the failover unit as was used for the master.
+- Use the same software serial number for the failover unit as was used for the main.

 - On the failover unit, use a temporary IP address to add the gateway and DNS settings before installing the failover archive.

-- If configuring a failover setup with an existing live master unit, ensure the failover unit has the same update and release level as the master unit before installing the failover archive.
+- If configuring a failover setup with an existing live main unit, ensure the failover unit has the same update and release level as the main unit before installing the failover archive.

-- If installing a failover unit at the same time as the master unit, you can install the archive at installation time.
+- If installing a failover unit at the same time as the main unit, you can install the archive at installation time.

-- If using a USB stick to transfer the failover archive from master to failover, the USB stick must be formatted as FAT32.
+- If using a USB stick to transfer the failover archive from main to failover, the USB stick must be formatted as FAT32.

 - Before importing the settings from the failover archive, disconnect all network cards except for the heartbeat interface this is the only network card that should be connected at import time.
 When the failover archive is imported, the network settings will take effect and a reboot will be required so to prevent any issues with duplicate IP addresses on the network, it is recommended all cards be disconnected.